-4. Discovery Cutoff: February 28, 2014
+4. Discovery Cutoff: January 31, 2014

 If any defendant files a motion to dismiss for failure to exhaust administrative remedies, then all discovery (except that directly related to the motion) shall be stayed pending resolution of that motion.
 "Discovery" is the word used in federal courts to describe how plaintiffs and defendants can learn information and get documents that are useful to deciding this lawsuit.
-Rules 26 through 37 and 45 of the Federal Rules of Civil Procedure explain how you may get information and documents from the defendants and how the defendants may get information and documents from you.
+Rules 26 through 37 and 45 of the Federal Rules of Civil Procedure explain how you may get information and documents from the defendants and how the defendants may get information and documents from the defendants and how the defendants may get information and documents from you.
 You should read Rules 26 through 37 and 45 now so that you understand how this works, and so that you can begin taking discovery in this case.